Street TryOn: Learning In-the-Wild Virtual Try-On from Unpaired Person Images: Our Try-On Method

 \subsection{Warping Correction Module}

 DensePose is a mapping from a person image to the coordinate system (UV space) of a parametrized 3D human model.
-Therefore, in principle, having DensePose estimates for the person and garment image gives us a dense registration between the two, allowing us to transfer garment pixels onto the 3D model and back onto the target human in 2D.
-Of course, in practice, there are problems with this approach.
-DensePose estimates are far from perfect, especially for loose garments, and direct warping also results in many holes.
-Therefore, we have to follow the DensePose warping step by a trained correction.
+In principle, having DensePose estimates for the person and garment image gives us a dense registration between the two, allowing us to transfer garment pixels onto the 3D model and back onto the target human in 2D.
+However, in practice, there are problems with this approach.
+DensePose estimates are far from perfect, especially for loose garments, and direct warping also results in many unwrapped areas.
+Therefore, we follow the DensePose warping step by a trained correction.

-As shown in the top of Fig.~\ref{fig:warp_correction}, we obtain an initial, or ``naive'' flow field $\hat{f}$ by projecting a mesh grid to the UV space using the garment's DensePose $P_G$, and then warping it back to the person's pose in image space via $P_H$.
+As shown in the top of Fig.~\ref{fig:submodule}-right, we obtain an initial, or ``naive'' flow field $\hat{f}$ by projecting a mesh grid to the UV space using the garment's DensePose $P_G$, and then warping it back to the person's pose in image space via $P_H$.
 Next, we train a correction module that takes in the naive flow $\hat{f}$ and gradually adjusts it to obtain the final flow

 To train the correction module without paired data, we attempt to reconstruct the person image $I_H$ from a perturbed version $\tilde{I}_H$.
-First, we apply a cosine perturbation to the pixel values of DensePose $P_H$, which mimics imperfect registration at inference time (see details in Appendix~\ref{sec:ap_cosine_noise}).
+First, we apply a cosine perturbation to the pixel values of DensePose $P_H$, which mimics imperfect registration at inference time (see details in the supplementary).
 Although this changes the the UV coordinates of $P_H$, it is still spatially aligned with the original person image $I_H$.
 Next, the cosine-perturbed $\tilde{P}_H$ and the image $I_H$ are spatially transformed together using a random affine transformation, translation and rotation to get perturbed versions $\tilde{P}_H$ and $\tilde{I}_H$.
 Given this synthetic data, we train the corrector $\mathbf{C}$ with the same objectives as in prior work~\cite{ge2021pfafn, he2022styleflow}:

 where $\hat{f}$ is the naive flow from $\tilde{P}_H$ to$P_H$, $\omega(\cdot,\cdot)$ is a warping operator, $\mathcal{L}_{smo}$ is total variation loss for smoothing the predicted flow and $\mathcal{L}_{vgg}$ is L1 loss between VGG features~\cite{johnson2016perceptual}.